Samiad is one of the largest residential summer schools in the UK, with four campuses and over 1000 students excepted from 70 countries.

 We pride ourselves on offering a unique experience by focusing on the following four areas:

-- We have an industry leading staff to student ratio, meaning we can spend more one-2-one time with our students, and our teachers join in with all activities and excursions to encourage the use of English.
+- We have an industry leading staff to student ratio, meaning we can spend more one-2-one time with our students.
+Our teachers join in with all activities and excursions to encourage the use of English.

 - We push the boundaries on what activities can be offered at a summer school, from zombie runs, escape games, assault courses and music festivals